-What drives a mother to kill?
+What drives a mother to murder her own child?

 It’s June 6, 1997 – the night of Melissa Drexler’s senior prom.

-Drexler excuses herself from the dancefloor to use the ladies’ room, and one of her girlfriends tags along; everyone knows girls prefer to go to the bathroom in pairs.
+Drexler excuses herself from the dance floor to use the ladies’ room, and one of her girlfriends tags along; everyone knows girls prefer to go to the bathroom in pairs.
 But once there, Drexler tells her friend to go back out and dance; she isn’t feeling well and needs a minute alone.

 Shortly after, she emerges from the bathroom, eats a salad, and hits the dancefloor – until school officials approach her to ask if she knows anything about blood stains in the bathroom.